fame-git/tta-hwc-demo/README.md

 - redesign, decide the new module, used nat, instead of elb
 - redesign, security group rule
 - redesign, vpc route
+- learn another things, sometime data source, is important, but to late will improve later

 ## Reference